0sumcode/0up/README.md

 ## Create a PostgreSQL database

 Create a PostgreSQL database, making note of the credentials (user, password, host, database name) as we'll need those during configuration.
-If you're looking for a free and easy PostgreSQL option, see [Supabase](https://supabase.com/).

 ## Get the code

 To get started hosting your own instance of 0up, clone (or fork and clone) this repo.

 ```bash